tensorbytes0202/tensorbytes0202/README.md

 * 💼 LinkedIn: *Add your link*
 * 📧 Email: *Add your email*
-* 🌐 Portfolio: *Optional*

 ---

 ## 💡 Mindset

-> "I don’t just learn AI — I build systems that solve real-world problems."
+> "I build AI systems that can see, understand, and act."

 ---